swfisher/TMCLearnToCode/README.md

 * Practical experience creating web applications (with Javascript).

 ## What you'll be doing
-The course should take participants about 10 hours a week for 3.5 months, 14 weeks.
+The course should take participants about 10 hours a week for 3.5 months (14 weeks).
 We feel that spending significantly less than this may not result in the kind of consistent practice required to develop the deep mental skills for programming.

 Class time will be primarily dedicated to solving problems in small groups, with the occasional informal review of the reading material as needed.
 Once in a while, a short talk may be given to provide deeper technical background on something.